Crete, Greece: The Best of Mediterranean Island Life

 For instance, many Greece expats prefer to maintain international private insurance to ensure access to care and shorter wait times for procedures.

-In Crete, there is a School of Medicine with its own hospital, as well as seven public hospitals, seven private clinics, and dozens of health care and diagnosis centers.
+There is a School of Medicine with its own hospital, as well as seven public hospitals, seven private clinics, and dozens of health care and diagnosis centers.

-Infrastructure in Crete
+Infrastructure In Crete

 The island of Crete is known for having excellent infrastructure.